-The Gaithersburg Police Department will host Coffee with a Cop at McDonalds, on Wednesday, October 2, 2019, from 8:30 to 10:30 a.m.
+The Gaithersburg Police Department will host Coffee with a Cop on Tuesday, March 10, 2020, from 5:30 to 7 p.m.
 Coffee with a Cop provides a unique opportunity for community members to ask questions & learn more about the department’s work in Gaithersburg’s neighborhoods.

 The majority of contact law enforcement officers have with the public tends to occur during emergencies or emotional situations, which are often not the most conducive for relationship building with the community.
 Additionally, some community members may feel that officers are not approachable on the street.
 Coffee with a Cop breaks down barriers and allows for relaxed, one-on-one interaction.